 This course is a survey of the origins of The Christian and Missionary Alliance movement in its social/cultural context.
 The continuities and changes are then traced historically as The Alliance developed to the present.
 In this, an evaluation of Alliance "distinctives" will form a central theme.
 Note: Class limit of 20 students for the online version of this course.
-This course is also offered as: TH 640-CL Alliance History and Thought (3) O (Course is offered in Chinese language) TH 501-OL Alliance History and Thought (3) O (Course is offered online)

-Prerequisites: TH 501 or CH 501 (Prerequisites will be waived for students who are in a denominational credentialing process.)
+Prerequisite: TH 501 or CH 501 (Prerequisites will be waived for students who are in a denominational credentialing process.)